Well-posedness for the classical Stefan problem and the zero surface tension limit: The three-dimensional case

 \subsection{Acknowledgements}

 MH was supported by the National Science Foundation under grant CMG-0530862 and the European Research Council under grant ERC-240385.
-SS was supported by the National Science Foundation under grant DMS-1001850, and by the United States Department of Energy through the Idaho National LaboratoryÕs LDRD Project NE-156.
+SS was supported by the National Science Foundation under grants DMS-1001850 and DMS-1301380, and by the Royal Society Wolfson Merit Award.